sloth-ci/sloth-ci/docs/cli.rst

 ``status``
 ==========

-Get a Sloth CI server's status (runnin or not running).
+Get a Sloth CI server's status (running or not running).

 ``create``
 ==========